Not available for this page. Translations will display where available.

 The most common way to get a vaccine is through your GP.
 Some other health services and places of work may also provide the vaccine.
 Most vaccines are given by injection.

-Before you have your vaccine, your GP may discuss side effects, check your health and get your consent.
+Before you have your vaccine, your GP will discuss side effects, check your health and get your consent.
 They will then give you the vaccine according to the recommended dose.
 Most vaccines are given by injection in the arm or in the upper thigh for babies.
 Your GP may ask you to stay for 15 minutes after you have had your vaccine to check for any reactions.

-What can I expect after?
+What can I expect after an immunisation?

 You can have most vaccines in your GP’s office as part of a standard health check.
 Talk to your GP about your vaccine status and any vaccines you may need in future.
 If you have questions about side effects, your vaccine status or if you are immune for a disease, ask your GP.